Saifullah7779/My-Projects/README.md

 ---

 ## 🔗 Live Demo
-Make these projects live using GitHub Pages, Netlify, or Vercel:
+Projects live using GitHub Pages, Netlify, or Vercel:

 ---